U.S. farm lobbies call for action over India, China subsidies

 Cummings said that if any of Thailand’s stockpiled rice made it into the export market at a price less than acquisition, Thailand would be automatically in violation of the WTO rules.

 “We’re putting the facts on the table here, and we’re also putting the facts on the table for our government back home,” he said.
-“It’s probably fair to say that we’re getting a more favourable reaction as time goes on and as we’re bringing more facts to the U.S. government.”
-(Reporting by Tom Miles.
-Editing by Jane Merriman)
+“It’s probably fair to say that we’re getting a more favorable reaction as time goes on and as we’re bringing more facts to the U.S. government.”